 Nondegree Admission

 Persons who already possess a graduate degree, who do not want to seek an additional graduate degree at this time, or who wish to take graduate courses for professional advancement or personal satisfaction, should apply for nondegree admission.
 Students originally admitted to a nondegree category may later apply for degree admission.
-A maximum of 12 credit hours of graduate credit taken while in a nondegree category — not including courses leading to a graduate certificate — may be counted toward a degree program, provided students have obtained the approval of their major department and the graduate dean, through submission and approval of the plan of study.
+A maximum of 12 credit hours of graduate credit taken while in a nondegree category — not including courses leading to a graduate certificate — may be counted toward a degree program.
+All courses used toward a degree program must be approved by the program and the Graduate School on an approved plan-of-study.
+Courses not completed as part of an earned graduate certificate may not be used toward a graduate degree after 10 years.

-Admission to this category provides students the opportunity to take any level of graduate coursework for which they have the prerequisites.
-Nondegree applicants seeking graduate certificates must be admitted under this category.
-Upon satisfactory completion of a course, credit is placed on a Wichita State University graduate transcript.
-However, only credit earned in courses numbered 500 and above is counted as graduate-credit work.
+Nondegree admission provides students with the opportunity to take graduate coursework for which they have the prerequisites.
+Upon satisfactory completion of a course numbered 500 and above, credit is placed on a Wichita State University graduate transcript.
+Nondegree graduate students may enroll in undergraduate coursework for which they have the prerequisites, and which is not restricted to undergraduate students only.

-Students applying for admission in this category typically must meet the following requirements:
+Students applying for nondegree admission must select a specific program for their nondegree program and meet the following minimum requirements:

-Although there is generally no application deadline for nondegree, Category A admission, applicants are encouraged to provide the following items no later than three weeks prior to the start of the semester in which they wish to enroll:
+Although there is generally no application deadline for nondegree admission, applicants are encouraged to apply no later than three weeks prior to the start of the semester in which they wish to enroll.
+Each program may determine the admissibility of a nondegree applicant, and meeting the minimum requirements is not a guarantee that admission will be recommended.

 2. Application fee (submitted online); and

-Note: If admitted, an official copy of the uploaded transcript will be required.
-WSU transcripts will be ordered by the Graduate School for admits who have completed WSU coursework.
+Note: If admitted, an official copy of the uploaded transcript will be required for continued enrollment.
+WSU transcripts will be ordered by the Graduate Admissions for admits who have completed WSU coursework.

 Graduate Certificate Programs